 Import the Unity IAP plug-in.
 See Setting up Unity IAP for more information (Unity 5.3 or higher).

 Set the IAP target store.
 You should already have an Android app set up.
 Set the target store using Unity IAP’s Window > Unity IAP > Android > Target Amazon menu item.
-This is used to toggle between Google and Amazon stores.
+This is used to toggle between Google, Amazon, and other Android stores.